 Insulon® can provide a more mechanically robust alternative to customers looking for ultra thin, high performance insulation.

 Insulon® is super rugged, durable, and reliable.

 Broader Operating Temperature Range

-Insulon has a much wider operating temperature range.
-Insulon is effective in extreme thermal environments up to 1000°C – or even hotter, depending on material selection.
-Most Insulon parts are made from stainless steel, Inconel, titanium, or other alloys, depending on the thermal needs of the application.
+Insulon® has a much wider operating temperature range.
+Insulon® is effective in extreme thermal environments and has a maximum operating temperature of 1000°C. Most Insulon® parts are made from stainless steel, Inconel, titanium, or other alloys, depending on the thermal needs of the application.

 Higher Material Strength